 Each moment of human experience is understood as an example of what is.
 This is an ingathering and creative synthesis of the world; it is constituted by its inclusion of others.
 To be is to take others into oneself.

 One of the others incorporated in each moment of experience is God.
 Thus God is quite literally present in every experience.
-Such incorporation can be called immanence.
-It can also be called incarnation.
+Such incorporation can be called immanence, which is the holy presence of the transcendent God in us and with us.

 St. John wrote that “In the beginning was the Word and the Word was with God, and the Word was God. . . .
 The true light that enlightens every human was coming into the world,” (John 1:1, 9).